 Why does a computer need an input device?

-Today, input devices are important to the computer because they are what allows you to interact with a computer and add new information to the computer.
-For example, if a computer had no input devices it could run by itself but would have no way of having any settings changed, errors fixed, or any other user interaction.
-Also, if you wanted to add new information to the computer (e.g. text, command, document, picture, etc.) it could not be added without an input device.
+Today, input devices are important because they are what allows you to interact with and add new information to a computer.
+For example, if a computer had no input devices, it could run by itself but there would be no way to change its settings, fix errors, or other various user interactions.
+Also, if you wanted to add new information to the computer (e.g., text, command, document, picture, etc.), you wouldn't be able to do so without an input device.